 If you don’t have a church near you, the best thing to do might be to call the council and ask for any groups in the area.
 Between these three options, I’m sure you’ll be able to connect to a few families!

 Why Homeschool Socialization Can Teach Children Better Than Schools

-Sadly, many parents are dissuaded from home educating as they believe children need other children to properly educate them on how to socially behave themselves in society.
+Sadly, many parents are dissuaded from home educating as they believe children need other children to properly educate them on how to behave themselves in society socially.

-Furthermore, it is easily argued that socialization (that is, how we should act in society) is best taught by parents as parents intentionally teach these things, incorporating truths and morals in their lessons (such as ‘do unto others as they would have you do unto them’).
+Furthermore, it is easily argued that parents best teach socialization (that is, how we should act in society) as parents intentionally teach these things, incorporating truths and morals in their lessons (such as ‘do unto others as they would have you do unto them’).

 In contrast, some public school students socialize other students by teaching them bad habits and exerting negative peer pressure.

-Scholars confirm public school students are detrimentally influenced, something easily perceived when they are compared with homeschoolers:
+Scholars confirm public school students are detrimentally influenced by school socialization – something easily perceived when they are compared with homeschoolers: